piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/CAD_for_windows_design.md

 ## Install_contrail:
   * Specific dlls must be present in main Windows system directory (`C:/Windows/System32`) for the software to run.
-  * Because on Windows only Contrail compute nodes are supported, there are 2 supported roles:
+  * Because on Windows only Contrail compute nodes are supported, there are 2 roles for Windows compute nodes:
     * `vrouter` - installs vRouter kernel module, vRouter agent and utils (`create_vrouter_Win32NT.yml`):
       * Pull `contrail-windows-vrouter` image with artifacts.
 Artifacts' directory structure:
         * `C:/Artifacts/`